Counterbalance Forklift Training

 On-site counterbalance forklift courses

 Every counterbalance forklift course we deliver is carried out on our customer’s premises.
-This gives trainees the advantage of being trained and tested on a machine that is already known to them.
-Therefore, eliminating the need for them to re-learn on another truck after initial training.
-On successful completion of this counterbalance course, operators will know how to use these machines safely and efficiently.
+This approach gives trainees the advantage of being trained and tested on a machine familiar to them, eliminating the need for re-learning on a different truck after the initial training.
+Upon completing this counterbalance course, operators will know how to use these machines safely and efficiently.

-We are happy to offer bespoke training programmes to meet your individual business requirements.
-We will always work around your needs and environment, to cause minimal disruption.
+We are pleased to offer bespoke training programmes tailored to your business requirements.
+We will always work around your needs and environment to minimise disruption.

 On-Site Forklift Courses